molaruna/lfp_signalprocessing_repo/README.md

 All raw data are cleaned and figures are generated using ```main```.
 The outputs are in the **plots** directory.
 You can comment and uncomment the figures you want to run.

 ## Notes
+This pipeline is currently in progress.
+Estimated completion date: June 1st, 2021.

 ## License
 This software is open source and under an MIT license.